frazier-lab/partial_kgfn/README.md

 7. run_one_trial.py -- code for running one trial of Bayesian Optimization

 - results folder is created to store saved models and optimization results.
-- Visualization folder contains three files:
+- Visualization folder contains three files used to generate BO progress curves and to report runtimes:
 1. utils_decoupled_kgfn.py - codes that loads all the results and compute mean and standard errors of BO progress curve.
 2. read_results_and_plot_graphs.ipynb - a notebook that calls a load function from utils_decoupled_kgfn.py and plots the progress curve.
 3. read_wallclock.ipynb - a notebook to load results and report the average runtimes for all algorithms.